 The Software AG Foundation (SAGST) is an independent charitable foundation under German civil law with headquarters in Darmstadt, Germany.
 We are not a corporate foundation; rather, the foundation is the principal shareholder in the Software AG company, also located in the research town of Darmstadt.
 The founder of both, the company and the foundation, is Dr. h. c.
-Peter Schnell, who in the 1990s transferred his company shares to the foundation.
+Peter Schnell, who transferred all company shares to the foundation in the 1990s.

 Since the 1970s, Peter Schnell has been among the most successful IT entrepreneurs in Germany.
 In 1969 he founded the Darmstadt Software AG, which he led until 1996, turning the company into one of the leaders in data processing.

-The foundation holds more than 1.2 billion euros in assets and uses the profits to support projects run by independent charitable organizations in Europe and Brazil.
+The foundation holds around 1.4 billion euros in assets and uses the profits to support projects run by independent charitable organizations in Germany, Europe, and – together with partners – Brazil.
 The projects we support directly and exclusively serve the common good.
 In addition, we see it as a special task to actively initiate projects that enable foundational and overarching developments and projects in keeping with the foundation’s charter.

 Our foundation possesses its own asset management team whose investment strategy pursues ideological as well as financial goals, setting human beings and human development in central focus.
 In light of this background, we donate around 25 million euros per year, on average, to support various non-profit organizations as well as scientific advancement in the following areas: